- Climate statement

 The most environmentally friendly option would be not to hold an event at all.
 Yet we feel that the global and local impact of International Women’s Day is important.
 However it is also important that in committing to creating events, we commit to doing so with sustainability in mind.

 We’re not going to be perfect on this front.
-2020 is the first time IWD Banbury will be held so we’ve had to buy materials and work to a very tight budget.
 But we believe that by making small changes where we can and being transparent about what we can and can’t do, we might be able to inspire our collaborators and attendees to make small changes too.

 What does this mean?